Trump pushes state, local leaders to reopen schools in fall

 “Trump has proven to be incapable of grasping that people are dying — that more than 130,000 Americans have already died,” said Lily Eskelsen García, president of the National Education Association.
 “Educators want nothing more than to be back in classrooms and on college campuses with our students, but we must do it in a way that keeps students, educators and communities safe.”

 At the White House event, Trump repeated his claim that Democrats want to keep schools closed for political reasons and not health reasons.
-The Republican president made the same claim on Twitter a day before, saying: “They think it will help them in November.
+He made the same claim on Twitter a day before, saying: “They think it will help them in November.
 Wrong, the people get it!”

 Trump offered no evidence for the allegation, which has been criticized by health experts who say politicizing the issue will make it harder to work toward reopening schools.
 Jennifer Nuzzo, of Johns Hopkins University’s COVID-19 Testing Insights Initiative, said she was “deeply troubled” by the claim.